kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 4. Then, it creates a Restore `Job` to restore `PVC` from the `volumeSnapshot`.

 5. The restore job retrieves `VolumeSnapshot` information from the Snapshot.
-It starts by creating PVCs based on `volumeClaimTemplates` and assigns the corresponding `VolumeSnapshot` name to the `spec.dataSourceRef` of each PVC.
+Then it creates PVCs based on the `volumeClaimTemplates` with `spec.dataSourceRef` field set to the respective `VolumeSnapshot` name.

 6. Container Storage Interface (CSI) `external-snapshotter` controller watches for `PVCs`.